Saturation effects in SIDIS at very forward rapidities: -integrated SIDIS and saturation

 \section{$k_{\perp}$-integrated SIDIS and saturation}

-So far we have studied the double differential cross-section $\frac{\dif\sigma^{\gamma^* \!A \to q X}}{\dif z\, \dif^2\bk}$ for producing a quark with a given longitudinal momentum fraction $z$ and a given transverse momentum $\bk$ in DIS processes with relatively low effective virtualities $\bar Q^2=z(1-z)Q^2\ll Q_s^2$.
-Since this differential quantity may be difficult to measure in the actual experiments, in what follows we shall discuss its more inclusive version ${\dif\sigma}/{\dif z}$ where the transverse momentum distribution of the produced quark is integrated out --- only its longitudinal fraction $z$ is measured.
+In the previous section, we have studied the differential cross-section $\frac{\dif\sigma^{\gamma^* \!A \to q X}}{\dif z\, \dif^2\bk}$ for producing a quark with a given longitudinal momentum fraction $z$ and a given transverse momentum $\bk$ in DIS processes with relatively low effective virtualities $\bar Q^2=z(1-z)Q^2\ll Q_s^2$.
+Since this double differential quantity may be difficult to measure in the actual experiments, in what follows we shall discuss its more inclusive version ${\dif\sigma}/{\dif z}$ where the transverse momentum distribution of the produced quark is integrated out --- only its longitudinal fraction $z$ is measured.
 We shall study in more detail two kinematical limits: \texttt{(i)} $\bar Q^2\ll Q_s^2$, which is the most interesting regime for a study of saturation, and \texttt{(ii)} $\bar Q^2\gg Q_s^2$, where saturation can manifest itself {\it indirectly}, via the phenomenon of geometric scaling.
 But before that, let us briefly list the general formulae valid for any kinematics.